entropyxyz/entropy-docs/docs/03-Validators.md

 ### General functionality from Substrate / Polkadot:

 - Uses the **[BABE consensus algorithm](https://research.web3.foundation/en/latest/polkadot/block-production/Babe.html)** (Blind Assignment for Blockchain Extension).
 A brief description of BABE:
   - Time is divided into 'epochs' which consist of a series of 'slots' for each block that will be published.
   - The genesis block contains a random value which determines which nodes will produce blocks during the first two 'epochs'.
 After that, each epoch uses 'randomness' from two epochs ago in a kind of 'lottery', using a 'verifiable random function' to decide whether a given node may produce a block for a given slot.
   - Some slots have no block producer chosen - in which case a producer is chosen by another selection algorithm - 'round robin'.
   - Some slots have several block producers chosen - in which case all chosen nodes produce a block and there is a 'race' between forks, and the finalisation protocol determines which is kept.
 - Finality is determined by **[Grandpa](https://github.com/w3f/consensus/blob/master/pdf/grandpa.pdf)** (GHOST-based Recursive ANcestor Deriving Prefix Agreement).
 Finality is the process by which the network agrees that a block will never be reverted.
 - The blockchain runtime compiles to WASM, which allows updates to be published on-chain and carried out automatically without requiring hard forking.
 - Nodes discover each other via [libp2p's kademlia DHT](https://github.com/libp2p/specs/blob/master/kad-dht/README.md).

 ### Custom functionality specific to Entropy:

 - **Staking extension pallet** [src](https://github.com/entropyxyz/entropy-core/blob/master/pallets/staking/src/lib.rs) [API](https://docs-api-entropy-core.vercel.app/pallet_staking_extension/index.html) - staking is extended to assign a particular Threshold Signature Servers account to a particular chain node, and tracks which signing subgroup they belong to.
 - **Relayer pallet** [src](https://github.com/entropyxyz/entropy-core/blob/master/pallets/relayer/src/lib.rs) [API](https://docs-api-entropy-core.vercel.app/pallet_relayer/index.html) - This provides a registry of Entropy users, and which programs are currently associated with their account.
 This uses substrate [events](https://docs.substrate.io/build/events-and-errors).
 - **Programs pallet** [src](https://github.com/entropyxyz/entropy-core/blob/master/pallets/programs/src/lib.rs) [API](https://docs-api-entropy-core.vercel.app/pallet_programs/index.html) - This stores program bytecode as well as metadata associated with the program such as a description of its interface and how many times it is used.
-- **Slashing pallet** [src](https://github.com/entropyxyz/entropy-core/tree/master/pallets/slashing) [API](https://docs-api-entropy-core.vercel.app/pallet_slashing/index.html) - used to penalise nodes if they 'misbehave' during the protocols.
-(Not yet implemented)
 - **Free transactions pallet** [src](https://github.com/entropyxyz/entropy-core/tree/master/pallets/free-tx) [API](https://docs-api-entropy-core.vercel.app/pallet_free_tx/index.html) - free transactions are also known as 'zaps'.

 ## The Threshold Signature Server [src](https://github.com/entropyxyz/entropy-core/tree/master/crates/threshold-signature-server) [API](https://docs-api-entropy-core.vercel.app/entropy_tss/index.html)

 This is the part which carries out the threshold signing protocol, together with other instances of the threshold signature server.
 It has an encrypted key-value store used for private information where consensus is not required.
 Since the threshold signature server deals with private data which must never be exposed publicly on-chain, it is distributed as a separate binary.
 It also handles the distributed key generation and proactive-refresh protocols.

 It has the following features:

 - The **signing client** [src](https://github.com/entropyxyz/entropy-core/tree/master/crates/threshold-signature-server/src/signing_client) which handles listeners for the different protocol sessions.
 The protocol transport is handled by the **entropy-protocol** crate [src](https://github.com/entropyxyz/entropy-core/tree/master/crates/protocol) [API](https://docs-api-entropy-core.vercel.app/entropy_protocol/index.html) which run the [ThresholdSignaureScheme].
 - An **encrypted key-value store** [src](https://github.com/entropyxyz/entropy-core/tree/master/crypto/kvdb) [API](https://docs-api-entropy-core.vercel.app/kvdb/index.html) for key shares and other secret data, which are submitted by the user.
 Built with [sled](https://docs.rs/sled/latest/sled).
 - Executes [programs](ProgramFeatures) - upon which a decision is made as to whether to participate in signing a given message.
 - An **[HTTP API](https://docs-api-entropy-core.vercel.app/entropy_tss)** for communication with users, with the entropy chain node, and with other threshold servers.
 - An account for submitting extrinsics (transactions) to the Entropy chain.
 For example, when the distributed key generation protocol runs successfully during user registration, each TSS server sends a confirmation to the chain by submitting a transaction.

 ### Usage